shiakahmed/My-DevOpsClassCodes/README.md

 Updated the file to demo github poll scm. updated new line

+This is the test line for POL SCM

 updated the new line to check if github webhook is able to send the events.
 ====================
 updated the file